Response to NEORSD Recommendations

 Under the proposed NEORSD plan, the major change is the removal of the Horseshoe Lake dam and the restoration of Doan Brook stream channels.
 No homes will be destroyed, the Shaker Parklands will be preserved, and NEORSD has explicitly stated that the area around Horseshoe Lake, including walking paths and The Village Garden Club's cherry tree grove, will be retained.
 Another significant difference is the cost: the fight against the freeway was relatively inexpensive, while fighting to retain or replace the dam could cost Shaker Heights and Cleveland Heights over $20 million plus the expense of ongoing maintenance.

 I heard SHS is being influenced by money and politics.
 Is this true?

-SHS staff and Board of Trustees based our support on our understanding of the facts presented to us by NEORSD, other community stakeholders, and independent experts.
-If the recommendations are approved by Shaker and Cleveland Heights, we have asked to be a consulting party on the Horseshoe Lake project, as we were during the Green Lake project, to ensure the Shaker story is shared through historical interpretation at the site.
+SHS staff and Board of Directors based our support on our understanding of the facts presented to us by NEORSD, other community stakeholders, and independent experts.
+Because the Shaker Historical Society signed on to be a consulting party to the Shaker Lakes project in 2017, we remain a consulting party to ensure the Shaker story is shared through historical interpretation at the site if the recommendations are approved by both Shaker Heights and Cleveland Heights.